 Herpes is most commonly transmitted through kissing or sexual activity including oral sex, vaginal sex and anal sex.
 In these situations (unlike sharing a drink, straw or cup), the virus is most likely to be transmitted–which is part of what makes safe sex practices and herpes testing so important.

 But can you catch herpes from sharing a soda with a friend?
-It’s highly doubtful, however, caution should be taken if you have a herpes breakout.
+It’s highly doubtful, but caution should be taken if you have a herpes breakout.
 Oral herpes is especially contagious during breakouts when sores are open or moist.
 If you’re experiencing symptoms of HSV and have these types of sores–also known as fever blisters or cold sores–it’s important that you are extra careful not to pass them to someone else.
-This may involve passing on shared drinks or kissing for a while.
+This may involve holding off on shared drinks or kissing for a while.

 How long does herpes live outside the body?

-As easily as the herpes virus flourishes inside the human body, it cannot live for more than a few hours outside of the body (i.e. on a straw, cup, or plastic bottle).3 The only ways HSV-1 or HSV-2 can be spread from person to person is through kissing, sexual activity and coming into direct contact with an infected area of skin or open cold sore.
+As easily as the herpes virus flourishes inside the human body, it cannot live for more than a few hours outside of the body (i.e. on a straw, cup, or plastic bottle).4 The only ways HSV-1 or HSV-2 can be spread from person to person is through kissing, sexual activity and coming into direct contact with an infected area of skin or open cold sore.
 While it is hypothetically possible that HSV can remain active in residual saliva on the rim of a glass or straw, the chance of transmission is still very slim.
 So if you accidentally shared a drink with a friend or partner, you should be just fine!